Chinese influence on Korean culture: Writing and literature

 The majority of literature produced in the Korean peninsula before the twentieth century was written in Classical Chinese; the reason for this is that the indigenous writing system, hangŭl, only developed relatively late (the fifteenth century) and was not widely accepted as a means of writing intellectual discourse until the late nineteenth century.

 Extant Korean poetry in Chinese goes back to the Koguryŏ period.
 Later, under Unified Silla and Koryŏ, poetic and prose compositions continued to closely follow forms originating in China and characteristic of the Six Dynasties period.
-The Wen Xuan was extremely influential in China during the Tang Dynasty, and the Korean literati of the period followed suit.
+The Wen Xuan was extremely influential in China during the Tang dynasty, and the Korean literati of the period followed suit.
 Tang poetic principles also appear to have influenced poetic composition the peninsula during the Koryŏ period.

 Several important poets of the ninth and tenth centuries, including Ch'oe Ch'i-wŏn (born 857) and Ch'oe Sŭng-no (927–989) studied in China.

 All scriptural and commentarial writings composed by pre-modern Korean Buddhists were written in literary Chinese (Korean hanmun).

 Scholarship

-The historian Gim Busik (1075–1151), a Confucian, adopted the historiographic style of Sima Qian in compiling his Samguk Sagi.
+The historian Kim Pusik (1075–1151), a Confucian, adopted the historiographic style of Sima Qian in compiling his Samguk Sagi.